department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/research-plan.md

 ## Recruitment

 ### Recruitment approach
 The audience is Veterans with and without VA healthcare, to be recruited by Perigean.

-Which inclusive research strategies are you leveraging for this study?
-OCTO recommends using a lean maximum variation strategy for most studies.
-Refer to the resources above to learn more.
-[Use the recruitment checker on Microsoft Excel teams](https://governmentcio.sharepoint.com/:x:/r/sites/VSATeam/Shared%20Documents/Accessibility/RecruitmentChecker.xlsx?d=we0ffb06d5bac4cd5902c5f8b23fe988c&csf=1&web=1&e=FzYt5t) to understand OCTO's targets for inclusivity. *Note: if you are struggling to access the online teams link; you can also [use the recruitment checker on Google sheets](https://docs.google.com/spreadsheets/d/1pq7TSHZonfpzAQBJj6B2geGHlNUwZEs4DzEvxcRgu0o/edit?usp=sharing) and take a screenshot of your table to share.*
+Participant criteria below were created using a lean but representative approach, see our [Recruitment Checker table here](url).

 ### Recruitment criteria
 Please schedule a total of 15 Veterans for an expected completion rate of 10-12 studies.

 **Primary criteria (must-haves)**
 - At least six participants that have VA healthcare and regularly use MyHealtheVet
-- Up to six participants that do not use VA healthcare or MyHealtheVet
+- Up to six participants that do not use VA healthcare or access their health information via MyHealtheVet
-- At least four women
 - Must have access to a laptop or desktop computer to interact with the prototype.

 **Secondary criteria (nice-to-haves)**
+- 8 participants over the age of 55 years
+- 4 participants from rural locations
+- At least 2 women
+- 4 participants without a college degree
+- 8 participants with cognitive disabilities

 ## Timeline